ShreeTanu01/rtCampPlaywrightAssignment/README.md

 ```bash
 npx playwright install
 ```
-#### Note : This will install the necessary browser binaries for Playwright to work correctly.
+#### This will install the necessary browser binaries for Playwright to work correctly.

 ### 4. Install cross-env package
 ```bash
 npm install --save-dev cross-env
 ```
-#### Note : It’s a small utility that lets you set environment variables across platforms (Windows, macOS, Linux) in a consistent way.
+#### It’s a small utility that lets you set environment variables across platforms (Windows, macOS, Linux) in a consistent way.

 ---